Xunnamius/next-test-api-route-handler/README.md

 #### Testing Next.js's Official Apollo Example @ `pages/api/graphql`

-This example is based on [the official Next.js Apollo integration][60].
+This example uses the [official Next.js Apollo demo][60].
 You can easily run it yourself by copying and pasting the following commands into your terminal.

 > The following should be run in a nix-like environment.
 On Windows, that's
 > [WSL][53].
 Requires `curl`, `node`, and `git`.